-After administering a local anesthestic, your doctor inserts Implanon under the skin of the upper arm.
+After administering a local anesthetic, your doctor inserts Implanon under the skin of the upper arm.
 The procedure takes no more than two minutes.
-If you feel good, you can go home immediately afterwards.
+If you feel good, you can go home immediately afterward.
 There may be a little bruising at the site of injection.

 Important Safety Information about Implanon